-The problem is that you probably don’t want to.
+The issue is that you probably don’t want to.

-Pagefile.sys is the Windows paging file, also known as the file that Windows uses as Virtual Memory.
-As I’ve discussed before, Virtual Memory is simply disk space that Windows uses when it runs out of physical memory, or RAM.
-When computer activity puts RAM at a premium, some of the contents of RAM are written out to disk to make room for whatever other memory request might have come in.
-If that “paged out” memory is needed again, some other RAM is written to disk to make room, again in the paging file, and the previously written information is read back in.
+Virtual Memory is disk space Windows uses when it runs out of physical memory, or RAM.
+When computer activity puts RAM at a premium, some of the contents of RAM are written to the paging file.
+If that “paged out” memory is needed again, other RAM contents are written to disk to make room, again in the paging file, and the previously written information is read back in.

-(Note that pagefile.sys is a system file, and thus in order to see the file in Windows Explorer “Show hidden files and folders” should be enabled and “Hide protected operating system files” should be disabled.)
+Note that pagefile.sys is a “system” file.
+In order to see the file in Windows File Explorer, “Show hidden files and folders” must be enabled and “Hide protected operating system files” must be disabled.

 Now, since the file is being used by Windows, you can’t just delete it.
-It’ll either tell you permission denied, or “file in use” or something like that.
+It’ll either tell you “permission denied”, “file in use”, or something similar.
 Extra steps are required.

 You may notice that pagefile.sys is roughly the same size as your configured virtual memory settings.

 This leads to our first way to get rid of it: set your Virtual Memory to zero, and reboot.
 Once you return, Windows will no longer be using the file, and will let you delete it.
 (You may need to run Windows File Explorer as administrator to do it.)

-If you have enough RAM in your system to handle the amount of memory needed to run the programs you run, you may not need VM at all.
-That happens to be how I run.
-(In fact, in researching this article I noticed I had a pagefile.sys when I did not expect one.
-I’d simply forgotten to delete it after setting my Virtual Memory to zero.)
+If you have enough RAM in your system to handle the amount of memory needed to run the programs you run, you may not need virtual memory at all.
+That happens to be how I often run.

 The other approach to deleting pagefile.sys is less useful, but I’ll include it for completeness: boot into another operating system, and delete the file.